bright/new-www/content/blog/completing-the-void-finding-whats-missing-in-a-software-engineering-career.md

 Oh yes!
 I always wanted to visit the USA, but of course, you need money for that.
 When I was a student, some friends recommended a **program for working and traveling**.
 Since my wife and I could swim quite well (she’s actually much better than me), we thought we could work there as water lifeguards.

 We got in touch with a company in Poland that organized everything, we also completed the **American lifeguard course**, and eventually went to the US for 4 months during my fourth year of college.
 We worked for 3 months and then traveled across the States for a month.
 I have great memories from that time and still keep in touch with some of the people I met there.

+**I heard that you like walking in the woods in the evening.
+What are you looking for there? 😉**

+Some adventures for me and my dog, Admin. 😄